The Upper Edge of the Neptune Desert Is Stable Against Photoevaporation: Observations

 After selecting optimized detrending models for each night of data, we obtained final fits for each planet, in some cases jointly fitting multiple nights of data.
 In the final version of the fits we also included a jitter term on each night $\log(\sigma_\mathrm{extra})$, which quantifies the discrepancy between the photon noise and the true variance in the data (i.e. $\sigma^2$ = $\sigma_\mathrm{photon}^2$ + $\sigma_\mathrm{extra}^2$).
 Final $\sigma$ values for each light curve are provided in Table~\ref{table:log}, as well as the ratio $\sigma/\sigma_\mathrm{phot}$ between the achieved rms and the photon noise in the unbinned residuals.
 Allan deviation plots for each light curve are presented in Appendix~\ref{allan}.

 We summarize the resulting posteriors for our light-curve fits in Table~\ref{table:posteriors}.
 In this table, we also report the excess absorption at mid-transit, $\delta_\mathrm{mid}$.
-To derive this parameter, we first construct a comparison light curve at each step in the fit using the radius ratio measured in a nearby bandpass along with our transit shape and limb darkening parameters.
+To derive this parameter, we first construct a comparison light curve at each step in the fit using the radius ratio measured in a nearby bandpass by another instrument along with our transit shape and limb darkening parameters.
 We then subtract the minimum value of the comparison light curve from the minimum value of our helium light curve at each step in the fit to obtain a distribution of $\delta_\mathrm{mid}$ values, which is summarized in Table~\ref{table:posteriors}.
-To construct the comparison light curves for WASP-69b, WASP-52b, HAT-P-18b, WASP-80b, and HAT-P-26b, we used the radius ratios from \textit{HST}/WFC3 G141 between 1110.8~nm and 1141.6~nm obtained by \citep{Tsiaras18}.
+To construct the comparison light curves for WASP-69b, WASP-52b, HAT-P-18b, WASP-80b, and HAT-P-26b, we used the radius ratios from \textit{HST}/WFC3 G141 between 1110.8~nm and 1141.6~nm obtained by \citet{Tsiaras18}, i.e. the first point of the corresponding spectra in their Figure 4.
+We chose this wavelength bin because it was closest to 1083.3~nm.
+We also note that the water absorption features from the lower atmosphere are of order $\sim100$~ppm for these planets, far smaller than our precision on the helium transit depth, making the choice of baseline a negligible source of error in our analysis.
 WASP-177b and NGTS-5b are relatively recent discoveries and have not been observed by \textit{HST}; for the former planet, we fit jointly with existing \textit{TESS} (bandpass between 600~nm--1000~nm) observations of this system, and for the latter planet we use the reported radius ratio from NGTS \citep[an average across optical and NIR wavelengths;][]{Eigmuller19} since \textit{TESS} has not yet observed the system.